ozontech/testo/docs/how-to.md

 If `-testo.m` matches no tests, the suite runs with zero tests (hooks still run) and `go test` shows `PASS`.
-Add a CI check that at least one test ran.
+Add a CI check that at least one test ran - for example, grep `go test -json` output for `testo!/` test events.

 > [!NOTE]
 > `t.Name()` returns the name without `testo!`, e.g. `Test/MySuite/TestFoo`.